YsaacAndrade/2026/README.md

 **Day 21** — A Python script based on a CS50 lesson that converts time ranges from 12-hour AM/PM format to 24-hour format.
 *Difficulty: 5/10*

+**Day 22** — A Python script based on a CS50 lesson that accepts user-input to act like a supermarket-list.
+*Difficulty: 1.2/10*